Frequently Asked Questions...

 Q. Do I need an outlet adapter?

-A. Not necessarily, but if you want to charge a camera, run a hairdryer, things like this, then YES it would be a good idea.
-It's a two pronged plug for Eastern European countries and it can be bought at any travel or electronics store.
+A. If you plan to plug anything in, you will need an outlet adapter.
+It is a two pronged plug for European countries and it can be bought at any travel store or online.
 There are also voltage/wattage adapters.
 Make sure you check the voltage on the item you plan to plug in and get an adapter that complies with it and then the corresponding plug as well.
+Your computer, tablet, and phone charger likely has built in capabilities to convert to different power.

 Q. Are laundry facilities available?

-A. Yes.
-We have a small washing machine (no dryer) that will be available on a rotating basis (about once a week).
-If you want to bring powder detergent with you, that's fine, or you can buy it at the small store in Giecz.
-We have clothes lines outside and in the attic for drying clothes.
+A. We have a small washing machine (no dryer) that will be available for everyone on a rotating basis (about once a week).
+Detergent will be provided, but if you have a soap allergy or are picky about detergent, you should plan to bring your own power or liquid detergent.
+We have some clothes lines outside for drying clothes in the sun.

 Q. Are all of our meals provided?

-A. Yes, you will receive 4 meals a day, prepared by a local woman who is an extremely good cook.
-If you don't like bread or potatoes, you may have a problem, but vegetarians can be accommodated.
-The only things you might want that you don't get fed will be things like ice cream, candy, fruit, soda, etc. These things can be purchased at the store in town.
+A. You will receive 4 meals a day, prepared by a local restaurant and brought to the school house.
+Vegetarians or those with other dietary restrictions can be accommodated.
+The only things you might want that isn't provided will be snacks like ice cream, candy, chips, soda, etc. These things can be purchased at the store in town.

 Q. Will we ever need nice clothes?